Thumbnail image

 Smart Correction

-Automatically showing results for the corrected term while clearly labeling the change
+Automatically shows results for the corrected term while clearly labeling the change

 “Related Searches” and “Recent Searches” add helpful academic context